From the days before Google Earth, drones etc., much interesting information can be gleaned from aerial postcards.

 John Hamilton, (1800-1884), a wealthy and philanthropic landlord, owned large estates at Brownhall in south Donegal.
 In 1824, Hamilton decided to build a small dwelling on St. Ernan’s Island in Donegal Bay, and in due course, with the help of the local tenantry, and with great difficulty, he built a causeway over to the island.
 Hamilton was a good landlord, and was liked and respected by all creeds and classes.
 He liked St. Ernan’s so much, that he soon decided to build a much larger house there.

 Over the years, this house was sold a number of times to different buyers, until it became into the procession of the Dane-Morgan family.
 In the early 1950s, they bequeathed St. Ernan’s to the Church of Ireland.
 Thus, it became a holiday home for clergy families.
-It remained as such until closure in the mid-1970s.
-It is now an hotel.
+It remained as such until closure in the mid-1970s and is now an hotel.
 Source.

 Slieve Donard Hotel, Newcastle, Co.Down